 Double opt-in email is the key to your subscribers’ mailbox.
 You can leverage it to grow your social media followings as well.

 You can simply add your social media profiles below the email copy or be creative and let them know the benefit of following you on social media.

 Sometimes, people submit an opt-in form but think twice while confirming the subscription.
 You can use the email to remind them why they should confirm the subscription right away.

-6. Remind that they opted for an email subscription
+6. Remind them that they opted for an email subscription

 If you are collecting emails by offering a lead magnet, it’s a good practice to remind the subscribers via the confirmation email that they have also opted for the newsletters or other email lists.

 Boost email conversion with double opt-in

 Email marketing is one of the most effective marketing channels for eCommerce businesses, but having a huge email list with no significant impact on your sales is worthless.